Handling Conflict in the Workplace, the Right Way

 Talk it Out

 If you tend to avoid conflict, it will be tempting to express your concerns indirectly.
 This approach can cause even more issues.
 A face-to-face discussion is the best way to make sure that both sides have an equal voice.
 The overall effectiveness of communication can get lost in email, text, or even phone conversations.
 Additionally, meeting in person allows you to pick up on nonverbal cues from the other person and vice versa.
 If you’re not feeling confident about your ability to control the discussion, invite another person to help moderate the conversation.
 (Michael A.E.
 Ramsay, NCBI)

 Aim to Understand

 When dealing with conflict in the workplace, blaming the other person for being at fault can be unprofessional.
 This will only escalate the tension between you and the other person.
 For example, telling another nurse “You don’t know how to chart correctly” sounds accusatory.
 Instead, you can rephrase this to say, “I’m concerned we aren’t communicating effectively when we work together.
 What can I do to better understand your charting process?”
 This opens the door for your opportunity to explain how you do things.
 When it comes time to give your side of the story, make sure you are telling the truth at all times.
 Exaggerating details of your story will only detract from your credibility.
 Throughout the entire process, always offer an apology when warranted.
 (Michael A.E.
 Ramsay, NCBI)

 In a healthcare setting, it’s important to have honest lines of communication among your team.
 Workplace conflict is distracting.
 Your patients and co-workers deserve the best of you.
-At Nurses PRN, we want you to have the best experience possible while on your assignment.
+At PRN Healthcare, we want you to have the best experience possible while on your assignment.
 You have an entire team here to support you.
 If you ever need guidance, know that we are with you every step of the way.